 Freshman Academy teachers who teach the same content (Math, Biology, English or Geography) meet weekly to develop and revise relevant curriculum.
 Teachers collaborate within each house to create lessons that engage and challenge each student.
 Collectively, content-specific teachers develop curriculum and determine the pace at which students work.
 Because teachers assess their students regularly, they are able to differentiate instruction to meet the needs of each student in each class.
 When students are struggling, teachers work together to re-teach critical content skills and provide additional supplemental materials as needed.
 Likewise, students who have mastered skills are challenged with enrichment.

 Teacher collaboration, combined with a shared roster of students in each academy house, allows the implementation of curriculum at appropriate levels of rigor.
-In addition to required Freshman courses, there are also opportunities for Freshmen to take electives, which are outlined in the Program of Studies course descriptions and in the ninth-grade Course Selection Sheet.
+In addition to required Freshmen courses, there are also opportunities for Freshmen to take electives, which are outlined in the Program of Studies course descriptions and in the ninth-grade Course Selection Sheet.